matikin9/gtfs.org/src/pages/en/documentation/index.md

 <br>

-### levels.txt (optional file)
+## Levels.txt (optional file)

-Describe the different levels of a station.
+Describes the different levels of a station.
 Is mostly useful when used in conjunction with `pathways.txt`, and is required for elevator (`pathway_mode=5`) to ask the user to take the elevator to the “Mezzanine” or the “Platform” level.

 |  Field Name | Type | Required | Description |
 |  ------ | ------ | ------ | ------ |